echoix/website/gitpod/docs/configure/workspaces/ports.md

 ## Port protocols

-Be default ports running in the workspace are assumed to be HTTP.
+By default ports running in the workspace are assumed to be HTTP.
 You can configure your port to use HTTPS by updating the `.gitpod.yml` or using the `gp ports protocol` command.

 > **Note:** Updating your `.gitpod.yml` is the preferred approach to using the `gp` CLI, as the `.gitpod.yml` is declarative and ensures workspaces are created repeatably.